apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 **NOTE:** If there has been a new release of a repo used in your project since you last installed it, the `1-latest` version for the repo in the `project.yml` file will refer to the new release and will not match the installed files.
 In that case you will get an error message saying so and you will need to run `newt upgrade` to overwrite the existing files with the latest codebase.

 <br>
-### Create a Target for the Bootloader
-You need to create two targets, one for the bootloader and one for the Blinky application.
+You need to create two targets for the Arduino Zero Pro board, one for the bootloader and one for the Blinky application.
 <br>
-Run the following `newt target` commands, from your project directory (ex. ~/dev/myproj), to create a bootloader target for the Arduino Zero Pro board.
+Run the following `newt target` commands, from your project directory, to create a bootloader target.
 We name the target `arduino_boot`.

 ```no-highlight
 $ newt target create arduino_boot